ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 * The object identifier ("Toid") is a CBOR text string, specifying the name of one application group (topic) or of the corresponding security group to which the scope entry pertains.

-* The permission set ("Tperm") is a CBOR unsigned integer, whose value R specifies the operations that the Client wishes to or has been authorized to perform on the resources at the Broker associated with the application group (topic) indicated by "Toid", or on the resources at the KDC associated with the security group indicated by "Toid" (REQ1).
+* The permission set ("Tperm") is a CBOR unsigned integer, whose value R specifies the operations that the Client wishes to or has been authorised to perform on the resources at the Broker associated with the application group (topic) indicated by "Toid", or on the resources at the KDC associated with the security group indicated by "Toid" (REQ1).
 The value R is computed as follows.

    * Each operation (i.e., permission detail) in the permission set is converted into the corresponding numeric identifier X taken from the following set.

       - Admin (0): This operation is reserved for scope entries that express permissions for Administrators of Pub-Sub groups, which are not specified in this document.

-      - AppGroup (1): This operation is signaled as wished/authorized when "Toid" specifies the name of an application group (topic), while it is signaled as not wished/authorized when Toid specifies the name of a security group.
+      - AppGroup (1): This operation is signaled as wished/authorised when "Toid" specifies the name of an application group (topic), while it is signaled as not wished/authorised when Toid specifies the name of a security group.

       - Publish (2): This operation concerns the publication of data to the topic in question, performed by means of a PUT request sent by a Publisher Client to the corresponding topic-data resource at the Broker.